Skip to content Skip to footer navigation

 • CHOICE experts regularly test dozens of semi-automatic and manual home espresso machines.
 Our detailed reviews, available exclusively to CHOICE members, can help you decide which one is right for you

 Breville and DeLonghi are two of the most prominent mainstream brands making manual and semi-automatic espresso machines.
-Both have several models available with various specifications and different price points.
+Both have several models available with various specifications and different price points, so they're likely to crop up frequently when you're looking at which machine you might like to buy.

 Breville is well known for its high-end Breville Barista manual and semi-automatic espresso machines, and DeLonghi's premium La Specialista and Dedica ranges are also popular.